Karl Behr: Personal life

 Karl Howell Behr was born the son of Herman and Grace (née Howell) Behr of New York City.
 He was the brother of Max H. Behr, the famous golfer.
 Behr was educated at Lawrenceville School and attended Yale University and was admitted to the bar association in 1910.
 While at Yale he also played on the ice hockey team for three years.

 Behr married Helen Monypeny Newsom on March 1, 1913 at the Church of the Transfiguration in New York City.
 The couple had four children together: Karl H. Behr Jr. (1914–2002), Peter Howell Behr (1915–1997), James Howell Behr (1920–1976), and Sally Howell Behr (later Mrs. Samuel Leonard Pettit) (1928–1995).
 After her husband's death, Helen remarried one of his best friends and former tennis partners, Dean Mathey.

 Behr gave up a career in law, instead turning to banking.
 He was vice-president of Dillon, Read & Co. and sat on the board of the Fisk Rubber Company, the Goodyear Tire and Rubber Company, and the National Cash Register Company.
 At the time of his death, he was a director of the Interchemical Corporation, the Behr-Manning Corporation of Troy, New York, and the Witherbee Sherman Corporation.
 His clubs included the Downtown, University and Yale, and the St. Nicholas Society.

+He was a cousin of fellow tennis player Allen Behr.